P-p-H-d/mlib/README.md

 ### M-GENERIC

-This header is for registering and using a generic interface, regardless of the real type.
+This header is for registering type to use them within a generic interface, regardless of the real type.
 More precisely it provides way of registering the oplist of a type.
 Then a variable of this type can be used in macro-like functions (`init`, `clear`, `push`, ...) and the associated method of this oplist will be used to handle the variable.
 If no type is associated to this variable, an error is reported by the compiler.